elo-enterprises/k8s-tools/README.md

  NB: This target assumes that the named pod actually exists.
 If you want an idempotent create-operation for such a pod.. see `k8s.test_harness`.

- NB: This target auto-detects aspects of the caller-context, and it may run from the docker host, or inside the `k8s:base` container.
- In general, it tries to use a k8s-tools.yml when that makes sense and if it's present, falling back to kubectl.
+ NB: This target attempts to be "universal", so that it may run from the docker host or inside the `k8s:base` container.
+This works by detecting aspects of the caller context.
+In general, it tries to use k8s-tools.yml when that makes sense and if it's present, falling back to kubectl.

  USAGE: Interactive shell in pod: make k8s.shell/<namespace>/<pod_name>